wharfkit/signing-request/README.md

-eosio-uri
+eosio-signing-request (rev.2)
 =========

-URI protocol for facilitating signing of EOSIO transactions.
+Signing protocol to facilitate the signing of EOSIO transactions.

 ### Example Data